 People who say ‘please’ and ‘thank you’ without thinking twice are rarely the loudest people in a room, but they’re almost always the ones a stranger remembers a week later — because in a world that mostly takes, the small act of naming what someone gave you is quietly one of the most generous things a person can do

-The standard cultural framing has tended to file these adults under “polite” or “well-raised,” with the implication that the behavior is the structural product of childhood training rather than anything substantive about the adult themselves.
+The standard framing files these adults under “polite” or “well-raised,” with the implication that the behavior is the product of childhood training rather than anything substantive about the adult themselves.
 The framing is partly right.
 The behavior is, in many cases, what childhood training produced.
-The framing is also, on close examination, not paying particularly close attention to what the behavior is actually doing in the wider environment.
+It is also not paying particularly close attention to what the behavior is doing in the surrounding environment.

 What the naming actually does